-84. (1) A member of the Commission may, by notice in writing, Power to require a person who is believed to be capable of providing obtain information or producing documents that may assist the Commission information in monitoring compliance with this Act or regulations made under it-
+83. (1) The Commission may, by notice in writing, require a Power to person who is believed to be capable of providing information or obtain information producing documents that may assist the Commission in monitoring and compliance with this Act or regulations made under itdocument

-(a) to provide to the Commission, by writing signed by that person or, in the case of a body corporate, by a competent officer of the body corporate, within the time and in the manner specified in the notice, that information;

-- (b) to produce to the Commission, or to a person specified in the notice acting on the Commission's behalf, in accordance with the notice, those documents; or - (c) to appear before a member of the Commission at a time and place specified in the notice to give that information, either orally or in writing, and produce those documents.

-(2) A person shall not-
+- (a) to provide to the Commission, by writing signed by that person or, in the case of a body corporate, by a competent officer of the body corporate, within the time and in the manner specified in the notice, that information: - (b) to produce to the Commission, or to a person specified in the notice acting on the Commission's behalf, in accordance with the notice, those documents; or - (c) to appear before a member of the Commission at a time and place specified in the notice to give that information, either orally or in writing, and produce those documents. - (2) A person shall not- - (a) refuse or fail to comply with a notice under this section to the extent that the person is capable of complying with it in purported compliance with a notice under this section; - (b) knowingly provide information or give evidence that is false or misleading; or - (c) obstruct or hinder the Commission in exercising a power under this section.

+(3) Subject to subsection (4), a person shall not be excused from answering a question, providing information or producing or permitting the inspection of a document on the ground that the answer, information or document may tend to incriminate the person.

+Public warning notice

-- (a) refuse or fail to comply with a notice under this section to the extent that the person is capable of complying with it in purported compliance with a notice under this section; - (b) knowingly provide information or give evidence that is false or misleading; or - (c) obstruct or hinder the Commission in exercising a power under this section. - (3) Subject to subsection (4), a person shall not be excused from answering a question, providing information or producing or permitting the inspection of a document on the ground that the answer, information or document may tend to incriminate the person. - (4) Notwithstanding subsection (3), the answer by a person to any question asked in a notice under this section or the provision by a person of any information or the production by any person of a document in compliance with a notice under this section, is not admissible in evidence against the person in any proceedings other than proceedings under this section. - (5) If any documents are produced to the Commission under this section, the Commission may make copies of or take extracts from the documents and retain possession of those copies and extracts. - 85.
-(1) If a member of the Commission believes that a person is capable of providing information, producing documents or giving evidence relating to a matter that constitutes, or may constitute, a contravention of this Act, the Commission, by notice in writing, may require that person to-
+(4) Notwithstanding subsection (3), the answer by a person to any question asked in a notice under this section or the provision by a person of any information or the production by any person of a document in compliance with a notice under this section, is not admissible in evidence against the person in any proceedings other than proceedings under this section.

+(5) If any documents are produced to the Commission under this section, the Commission may make copies of or take extracts from the documents and retain possession of those copies and extracts.

+Power to obtain information, documents and evidence.
+84. (1) If the Commission believes that a person is capable of providing information, producing documents or giving evidence relating to a matter that constitutes, or may constitute, a contravention of this Act, the Commission, by notice in writing, may require that person to-

-- (a) provide to the Commission, the information in writing signed by that person or, in the case of a body corporate, by a competent officer of the body corporate, within the time limit and manner specified in the notice; - (b) produce to the Commission, or to a person specified in the notice acting on the Commission's behalf, the document in acordance with the notices; or - (c) appear before a member of the Commission at a time and place specified in the notice to give that evidence, either orally or in writing, and produce the document. - (2) The member of the Commission may require the evidence referred to in subsection (1) to be given on oath or affirmation and for that purpose may administer an oath or affirmation.
+- (a) provide to the Commission, the information in writing signed by that person or, in the case of a body corporate, by a competent officer of the body corporate, within the time limit and manner specified in the notice; - (b) produce to the Commission, or to a person specified in the notice acting on the Commission's behalf, the document in acordance with the notices; or - (c) appear before a member of the Commission at a time and place specified in the notice to give that evidence, either orally or in writing, and produce the document.

+(2) The Commission may require the evidence referred to in subsection (1) to be given on oath or affirmation and for that purpose may administer an oath or affirmation.